 F.I.S.T.
 Review

+It’s not often I take a punt on a video game, with most things I play being well known larger titles.
 But with F.I.S.T.
-I took a chance.
-And overall it’s proven to be a good one.
+I took a chance and overall it’s proven to be a good one.

 Rayton the Rabbit was a soldier, using a cool looking mech suit to battle the evil Legion alongside friends and comrades.
 But the bad guys won, and it all fell apart.
 Fortunately Rayton’s pal Urso still has hope and has kept things ticking over.
 He couldn’t salvage the entire mech suit, but he has salvaged one of it’s bloody great fists.